Henry Doktorski

 How to Play Diatonic Button Accordion, Vol. 2

-This book was written expressly for Doktorski’s button-accordion classes at the Fairbanks Summer Arts Festival at the University of Alaska, Fairbanks, and has been acclaimed by his students as the most direct and easy-to-follow button-box method.
+This method book was written for Henry’s button-accordion classes at the Fairbanks Summer Arts Festival at the University of Alaska, Fairbanks, and has been acclaimed as the most direct and easy-to-follow button-box method.
+Includes button charts and diagrams, photographs, and a CD which demonstrates the musical examples in the book.

 Contents